dzviinkak/class-rater/README.md

 # Welcome to CS162 Final Project

+This repository is a copy of a private repository (hosted in university account and thus cannot be made private).
+The code in the repository is the resul of work of 4 people.
+I focused on the creation and population of database (models.py, insert_data.py in web folder) and then routing of the pages (routing.py) and then the rest of the web folder.
+I also worked on unit testing; yet, the testing part needs a bit of work.

 We tried deploying the project to Heroku, but bumped into errors, so please use the code here and run the app locally.